Watermelon Jicama Salsa {Carnival Breeze + Curaçao}

 Ingredients

-- 1.5 c. diced jicama (cut the same size as the watermelon)
+- 1.5 c. diced jicama cut the same size as the watermelon

-- 2 tsp. seeded and minced jalapeno pepper (or more, to taste)
+- 2 tsp. seeded and minced jalapeno pepper or more, to taste

-- 1/2 c. chopped fresh cilantro
+- ½ c. chopped fresh cilantro

-- 1/2 c. freshly squeezed lime juice
+- ½ c. freshly squeezed lime juice

 - zest of 1 lime

-- 1/2 tsp. kosher salt
+- ½ tsp. kosher salt

 Instructions

-- In a medium-large bowl, fold together watermelon, jicama, jalapeño, cilantro, red onion, lime juice and zest.
+- In a large bowl, fold together watermelon, jicama, jalapeño, cilantro, red onion, lime juice and zest.
 Adapt the ingredients to your liking, adding more jalapeño and onion if you like a bit more of a kick.

 - Sprinkle salt evenly over the top and fold again to combine.
-Serve at room temperature or chilled.
+Serve chilled or at room temperature with tortilla chips, tacos, or any of your favorite Mexican dishes.
+Also great with grilled chicken and fish!

 Notes